wafaazeman10/aeromonas-amr-analysis/insights.md

 - Species-specific and specimen-based treatment strategies can improve therapeutic effectiveness.
 - The increasing resistance trend observed in Phenicols warrants closer monitoring.
 - Continuous and comprehensive antimicrobial resistance surveillance programs are essential to detect emerging threats early.

+### 📌 Final Takeaway

+This analysis demonstrates that antimicrobial resistance in Aeromonas species is not uniform and is strongly influenced by antibiotic class, specimen type, and species.
+While resistance trends were largely stable between 2014 and 2020, the emergence of increasing resistance in certain antibiotic classes highlights the ongoing need for targeted research, improved diagnostics, and sustained surveillance to mitigate future risks.